johann-gohash/MinerSimulator/README.md

 </div><br/>

-with the above credentials, we should successfully get a block template with this curl command.
+With the above credentials, we should successfully get a block template with this curl command.
 ```
 curl --user edgar_tool:pass123 --data-binary '{"method":"getblocktemplate","params": [{"rules": ["segwit"]}],"id":1}' -h 'content-type: text/plain;' http://127.0.0.1:4000/
 ```

-## maintainers
+## Maintainers

 [@johann-suarez](https://github.com/johann-gohash)

-## contributing
+## Contributing

-feel free to dive in! [open an issue](https://github.com/gohash-software/gohash-miner-simulator/issues/new) or submit prs.
+Feel free to dive in! [open an issue](https://github.com/gohash-software/gohash-miner-simulator/issues/new) or submit prs.

-standard readme follows the [contributor covenant](http://contributor-covenant.org/version/1/3/0/) code of conduct.
+Standard readme follows the [contributor covenant](http://contributor-covenant.org/version/1/3/0/) code of conduct.

 <!--
 note:
 you need to set up an account first on opencollective.com to dynamically generate an image of all contributors

-### contributors
+### Contributors

 this project exists thanks to all the people who contribute.
 <a href="https://github.com/gohash-software/gohash-miner-simulator/graphs/contributors"><img src="https://opencollective.com/standard-readme/contributors.svg?width=890&button=false" /></a>
 -->

-## license
+## License

 [mit](license) © gohash team